At a Glance

 - Key features: 24/7 AI answering, full call transcripts, SMS alerts for urgent calls, HIPAA compliant, custom call routing, spam blocking, appointment scheduling, 14-day free trial with no credit card.

-- Standout: A Newport restaurant fielding 200 minutes of reservation calls during a summer weekend pays $61 with Zinng ($49 + $12 overage).
+- Standout: A Newport restaurant fielding 200 minutes of reservation calls during a summer weekend pays $61 with Zinng.
 The cheapest traditional alternative for the same volume runs $350+.
 Over a four-month tourist season, that difference accumulates to $1,150+ in savings.
-For Rhode Island's tourism businesses where summer revenue funds the entire year, keeping overhead low during peak season is the difference between a profitable year and a break-even one.

 2. AnswerConnect: Best for Integrations

 AnswerConnect, based in Portland, Oregon, offers 24/7/365 live answering through a fully remote workforce.
 Their strongest differentiator is software integrations: operators can log call details directly into Salesforce, HubSpot, Zendesk, and other CRM and helpdesk platforms.
-For Rhode Island businesses running their operations through these tools (a defense consultant tracking projects in Salesforce, a property management company using a helpdesk system, a medical practice with scheduling software), AnswerConnect eliminates the step of manually transferring message notes into business systems.
+For Rhode Island businesses running their operations through these tools, AnswerConnect eliminates the step of manually transferring message notes into business systems.

 - Best for: Rhode Island businesses that rely on CRM or helpdesk software and want call data entered directly into those systems without manual re-entry.